 His family said that they believed that his flat had been steam-cleaned after he was murdered.

-Gareth Williams was from Valley, near Holyhead in Anglesey, Wales.
+He was originally from Valley, near Holyhead in Anglesey, Wales.

 In February 2021 it was announced that the the Metropolitan Police were going to review his death after it was heard that new evidence had come to light.
 They said, 'There is an established review process for investigations whereby new information and/or forensic opportunities are considered.
 At this stage no forensic review has been commissioned.
 However, the MPS is reviewing this new information and will assess whether there are any new investigative opportunities in this case'.